Functional testing requires assessing simulation behavior and comparing simulation output to expected output. For example, you can:

 results from each block appear in the Test Manager.
 For more information, see Examine Model Verification Results by Using Simulation Data Inspector.

-All Model Verification library blocks, including the
+All Model Verification library blocks,

 verify statements instead.